What are SoftPlan’s computer hardware requirements?

 Boot Camp software allows you to choose at start-up which operating system, macOS or Windows, to use.
 Parallels Desktop and VMware Fusion software are used to create a virtual Windows environment within the Mac operating system.

-SoftPlan will not run on any Mac which uses the M1 chip Click here for Apple's information on running Windows programs.
+SoftPlan will not run on any Mac which uses a M1 or M2 chip Click here for Apple's information on running Windows programs.

 Will SoftPlan and/or SoftPlan reView run on the Microsoft Surface family of devices?